SRELL (std::regex-like library) is a Unicode-aware regular expression template library for C++.

 \uHHHH |

-Matches a character whose Unicode code point is identical to the value represented by four hexadecimal digits
+Matches a character whose Unicode code point is the four hexadecimal digits

 SRELL 2.500-: When sequential |